maevecrossan/echoes-of-the-abyss/README.md

 &nbsp;
 ## Future Developments

-As I mentioned before, there were an endless amount of opportunites to build and incorporate into this game.
+As I mentioned before, there were an endless amount of opportunities to build and incorporate into this game.
 Sadly, I didn't have enough time to add all the features I would like, so below is a (long) list of additional changes and features I would like to make:

 * I would like to create more interable objects to give the player the chance to learn more about the scientists, facility and the entity.

-* I would like to create more endings, as only one rom at the moment triggers the ending sequences.
+* I would like to create more endings, as only one room at the moment triggers the ending sequences.
 I would like to create some novelty endings like 'falling through a hole', or 'electrocution'.

 * I would like to create an achievements system, which can be printed at the end of the game when the player lives/dies.
 For example, letting them start from a certain point in the game to achieve a different ending.

 * I want to create more inventory items, all with specific uses throughout the game.
 Some items currently don't have a function tied to the ending.

-* I want to create a restricted inventory, forcing the plater to drop items if it's full, in turn affecting their survival.
+* I want to create a restricted inventory, forcing the player to drop items if it's full, in turn affecting their survival.

-* I want to include puzzles to increase interactivity and enocurage the player to interact with as many obejcts as possible.
+* I want to include puzzles to increase interactivity and encourage the player to interact with as many objects as possible.

-* I want to create a summary of the player's pathing, allowing them to see what rooms the visited and in what order.
+* I want to create a summary of the player's pathing, allowing them to see what rooms they visited and in what order.

 * I want the room functions to update to remove items already collected and inform the player that they've already been there.